photo: Mike Lawley

 London-based Dutch harpist with classical roots, a passion for the blues, and a pioneering spirit.

 Brenda Dor-Groot is a multifaceted performer and educator.
 She has classical roots, a passion for the blues, and a pioneering spirit.
 Alongside her work as a freelance harpist and private harp teacher, Brenda is an avid advocate and developer of new and upcoming directions for the harp.
-She performs and teaches blues, jazz, classical music and free improvisation, creates ‘deep house’ with a DJ/producer, and is equally at home on pedal and lever harp, acoustic and electric.
+She performs and teaches blues, jazz, classical music and free improvisation and is equally at home on pedal and lever harp, acoustic and electric.

 Currently based in London, Brenda grew up in The Netherlands and trained as a classical harpist at the conservatories of Rotterdam and Cologne.
 Early classical highlights include harp positions in the European Union Youth Orchestra and Schleswig Holstein Musik Festival Orchestra.
-More recently she greatly enjoyed playing the Ceremony of Carols at St Paul’s Cathedral.
+In the classical realm she currently especially enjoys collaborations with choirs, annually performing the iconic Ceremony of Carols with the St Paul’s Cathedral Choristers amongst others.
 Celebrated creative partnerships include free improvisation duos with violinist Sietse van Gorkom and with bassoon player Marieke voor de Wind, and a collaboration with DJ/producer Cristopher Michelangoli.

 In 2007, Brenda co-founded the International Jazz Harp Foundation (JHF) with fellow harpist Sabine Meijers.
 Together, they successfully produced jazz harp festivals, Jazz Harp Academy short courses and many workshops and jam sessions.
 The JHF has been serving as a global network and promotional platform for jazz harp professionals, students and audiences for almost 15 years.
 Brenda was also the lead organiser of the first-ever UK jazz & pop harp event Wild Strings for the UK Harp Association in 2018.